Guidelines for authors

 We have an ambitious goal: to publish as many as possible of the top 100 articles in semantics and pragmatics in a given year, and no other full articles.

 Main articles have a target length of 20-45 journal pages, including references, appendices, and footnotes.
 Since page count is highly variable, we use word count as the official measure of length.
 Our target is a word count of 8,000 to 18,000.
 Authors are required to state the word count with their submission; please use the Monterey PDF word count service.
 Submissions in excess of 18,000 words will be considered especially carefully by editors, and authors may be requested to shorten submissions before they will be sent out for review.
 We may also ask reviewers to comment on ways of tightening long papers.
 Although S&P is an online-only journal, and thus not limited by restrictions on the number of published pages, we nevertheless strongly discourage longer submissions, for several reasons.
 First, long papers place an undue burden on reviewers, who give their time freely and who we ask to provide a review within four weeks.
 It is also more difficult to find reviewers for a long paper, which leads to a longer time to decision, which is not in the interest of the author, the journal and the discipline.
 Finally, long papers slow down the production process for the relevant paper and everyone else as well.
-Submissions longer than 24,000 words (60 journal pages) are very likely to be rejected without review.
+Submissions longer than 24,000 words are very likely to be rejected without review.
 [Please note that these stringent guidelines are newly in place as of 2016 and previously published papers therefore may be much longer than we now target.]

 Issues that reviewers are directed to consider include the following: